christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 <!-- This allows systems to acknowledge a write earlier than it has been accepted by a majority. ?? -->

-Sequential consistency weakens the constraints of strong consistency by dropping the real-time property.
+Sequential consistency weakens the constraints of strong consistency[^linearizability-contains-sequential] by dropping the real-time property.
 If a write call returns, it must not neccessarily be available in a subsequent read, but when it is, then the correct order of the write operations of the originating node or process is guaranteed [@attiya1994sequential].
 That is, linearizability takes care of time and sequential consistency takes care of program order only.
 There are two properties defining sequential consistency: first, the writes of one node must appear in the originally executed order (program order) on every node.
 Second, the order of writes between nodes is not specified, but all nodes must agree on a sequential order (global order) while ensuring program order.
 This is illustrated in \ref{fig:consistency-ordering-sequential}.

+[^linearizability-contains-sequential]: It is easy to show that a schedule of operations that satisfies linearizability also satisfies sequential consistency.

 \begin{figure}[h]
   \centering